wavefrontHQ/docs/pages/doc/metrics_security.md

 ### Alert Notifications

-To protect metrics from inclusion in alert notifications, use the [**Secure Metrics Details** check box](alerts_notifications.html#alert-notification-with-secured-metrics-details).
+To protect metrics from inclusion in alert notifications, use the **Secure Metrics Details** check box.
 Wavefront looks at all metrics when determining when an alert status should change and shows them in alert notifications.
+When the check box is selected, [details are not shown](alerts_notifications.html#alert-notification-with-secured-metrics-details) in the notification.

 ### Derived Metrics and Events